lemon37564/password-safe/README.md

 # password-safe
 a password safe written in go with fyne

-# NOTICE
-**THIS IS AN EXPERIMENTAL PROJECT
-DO NOT USE IT TO STORE ANY SENSITIVE DATA.**
+This is a project for practice